Potential pitfalls for Germany's new defense minister | DW | 17.07.2019

 For decades Germany's Defense Ministry has been plagued by scandals, from far-right extremists in the ranks to broken military equipment.
 Can Merkel's heir apparent Annegret Kramp-Karrenbauer improve its image?

-Chancellor Angela Merkel's surprise decision on Tuesday to hand AKK the Defense Ministry immediately came under fire from the opposition, largely due to her lack of experience in the field.
-The leader of Germany's conservative Christian Democrats (CDU), joins the Defense Ministry in the middle of extensive reforms and on the tail-end of countless scandals left behind by her predecessor Ursula von der Leyen.
+Chancellor Angela Merkel's surprise decision on Tuesday to hand AKK the Defense Ministry immediately came under fire from the opposition, largely due to the nominee's lack of experience in the field.
+AKK, the leader of Germany's conservative Christian Democrats (CDU), joins the Defense Ministry in the middle of extensive reforms and on the tail-end of countless scandals left behind by her predecessor, Ursula von der Leyen.

 The 2% issue

 AKK, too, has previously advocated the 2% target.
-But advocate as she might, reaching such a target in the current legislative period is seemingly impossible.
+But advocate as she might, reaching such a target in the current legislative period seems impossible.
 Merkel's junior coalition partner, the Social Democrats (SPD), staunchly positioned themselves against the 2% goal in Germany's 2017 federal elections and have remained resolute.

 'Strong signal' to NATO